MatrixOrbital/Arduino-HelloWorld/README.md

 # Arduino-HelloWorld
-A very quick Hello World demo with an ASCII counter withan Arduino
+A very quick Hello World demo with an ASCII counter with an Arduino

-This is a very fast simple example getting an Arduino Uno displays on a Matrix Orbital I2C LCD.
+This is a very fast simple example getting an Arduino Uno displaying on a Matrix Orbital I2C Display.

 The blocks for this program are:
 1. Arduino Configuration